ethereum/devp2p/caps/eth.md

 ### Cells (0x15)

-`[request-id: P, [[txhash₁: B_32, [index₁: P, cell₁: B_2048, cell₂: B_2048, ...], [index₂: P, cell₁: B_2048, cell₂: B_2048, ...]], [txhash₂: B_32, [index₁: P, cell₁: B_2048, cell₂: B_2048, ...], [index₂: P, cell₁: B_2048, cell₂: B_2048, ...]], ...]]`
+`[request-id: P, [txhash₁: B_32, txhash₂: B_32, ...], [[cell₁: B_2048, cell₂: B_2048, ...], [cell₁: B_2048, cell₂: B_2048, ...], ...], cells: B_16]`

 This is the response to [GetCells].

-Each transaction hash is followed by one or more pairs consisting of an index and the corresponding cells.
-The index specifies the position of a cell within a blob.
+The list of transaction hashes identifies the transactions being answered, and the following list has a group of cells per transaction, in the same order.
+The `cells` bitmap specifies which cell indices are included in the response.

-Blob transaction can contain multiple blobs, and the same index is applied to all of them.
-If an index is included in the response, one cell must be returned from each blob of the transaction at that index.
-The cells are listed in the order in which the blobs appear in the transaction.
+For each index set in the `cells` bitmap, one cell is returned from every blob of the transaction at that index.
+Within a transaction's group, cells are listed by ascending index, and for each index in the order in which the blobs appear in the transaction.

-A peer may omit entire transactions or entire indices if they are unavailable or constrained.
-However, if an index is included for a transaction, cells for all blobs of that transaction at that index must be returned.
+A peer may omit entire transactions from the list, or clear indices from the `cells` bitmap, if they are unavailable or constrained.
+However, for any index set in the bitmap, cells for all blobs of each returned transaction at that index must be returned.

 A peer may respond with an empty list if none of the requested cells are available.